simpleledger/conceptual-specification-obsolete/README.md

 | MESSAGE             | message=                     |      | Error or other message sent from the implementation address to a user's tracked address

 ### Rules
-1) Address must have a message to self with LEDGER, where everything afterwards would be part of the ledger parsing
+1) After satisfiying the implementation's join requirements the address should have a message received from the implementation to indicate the address is actively being tracked for ledger errors and notifications.
-2) After satisfiying the implementation's join requirements the address should have a message received from the implementation to indicate the address is actively being tracked for ledger errors (in case a validation client is not being used).
+2) Address must have a message to self with LEDGER, where everything afterwards would be part of the ledger parsing

 # SLP Version 1 - Future